 Food and wine pairings

-Pairs well with meat dishes in sauce, small game, or cheese.
+Pairs well with meat dishes in sauce, small game, or cheese

 Bettane & Desseauve

-Rated estate (2021 guide) 1*Star (A serious production, recommendable, in line with what one would expect from its appellation(s))
+Rated estate (2021 guide) 1*Star (A high-quality, recommendable wine that lives up to what one would expect from its appellation(s))

 About the estate: